NataliaSlobodianiuk/TravellingON/README.md

 - when user last logged in;
 - user UID.

-For the rest I intend to use Google Analytics.
+For the rest I use Google Analytics.

 You can find some screenshots under `/documentation`.